ECE Funding Handbook

 If you want a printed copy of this handbook, refer to the list of downloads in the contents section where you will find downloadable PDF versions of each chapter.

 Licensed home-based early childhood education (ECE) services provide education and care for up to four children under the age of six in either a caregiver/educator’s home, the child’s own home or a home nominated by the child’s parent.

 - the difference between standard and quality funding rates

 - when to change the service’s funding rate.

 There are two funding rates for home-based ECE services.

 Standard rate – this is the funding rate applicable for licensed home-based ECE services.
-These services must meet the requirements of the Education (Early Childhood Services) Regulations 2008.
+These services must meet the requirements of the Education (Early Childhood Services) Regulations 2008(external link).

-Quality rate – a higher funding rate is available to services that meet requirements additional to those specified in the Education (Early Childhood Services) Regulations 2008.
+Quality rate – a higher funding rate is available to services that meet requirements additional to those specified in the Education (Early Childhood Services) Regulations 2008(external link).

 Funding claim exceptions